kalliope-project/kalliope/Docs/contributing/contribute_stt.md

 1. The STT must be coded in __Python 2.7__.
 1. Under the STT repository, include the __init__.py file which contains: *from stt import STT* (/!\ respect the Case)
 1. Inside the STT file, the STT Class name is in __uppercase__.
-1. The STT __inherits from the OrderListener__ coming from the Core.
+1. The STT __inherits from the SpeechRecognition__ coming from the Utils file in the STT package.

     ```
-    from kalliope.core.OrderListener import OrderListener
+    from kalliope.stt.Utils import SpeechRecognition
-    class Google(OrderListener):
+    class Google(SpeechRecognition):
     ```

 1. The STT has a constructor __init__ which is the entry point.